skladany/nextgroup.run/readme.md

 - [ ] Extend endpoint to "repeat" runs if necessary to get to 10 runs
 - [ ] Merge in one-off runs

+## 2022-06-30 ..again

+- Played with my pup, found a solution!
+We can do this without a DB!
+Here's how:
+  - We still have the `weekly`, `monthly`, `yearly` and `singuler` CSV files
+  - But in the repeating CSV, we add a `run_id` for each run
+  - Then, if there's a special run, or a weekly run is cancelled, we add it to the `singuler` file -- and refence that `run_id`
+  - If, for a given `run_id` -- that also matches the `derived_time` in the singular file, i.e, there's a collision in the data -- then the `singular` data always wins out.
+It's the source of truth

 ## 2022-06-30

 - Hmm.
 So I think keeping a `weekly`, `monthly`, `yearly` and `singuler` CSV files (table) make the most sense, as trying to merge them all with the varying special cases was turning complicated, fast.